TEACHER EVALUATION SYSTEMS: HOW TO EXCEL AND RETAIN YOUR SANITY

 3. Get Organized.

-The “binders” linked above include title pages for domains and components, but also have templates for Table of Contents because I like to see exactly what I have collected for each domain.
+The “binders” linked to the right include title pages for domains and components, but also have templates for the Table of Contents because I like to see exactly what I have collected for each domain.
 By listing the artifacts as I collect them into that section’s table of contents, I can easily see which domains need my attention.
 They also include multiple templates as example artifacts and give suggestions for which components they would support.

 So, if you are overwhelmed by the job of collecting artifacts, don’t know where to start, or want to improve the professional aspect of what you are doing, check it out for ideas.
 But overall, whatever system you choose to use, start early and remain diligent.
 There are too many demands to throw one together at the last minute.